 In a gallery on the first floor, the Ramen Museum presents the history of ramen noodles in Japan, including the big success of instant ramen.
 It displays the variety of noodles, soups, toppings and bowls used across Japan, and shows how the noodles are made.

 On the two basement floors, visitors can explore a 1:1 replica of some streets and houses of Shitamachi, the old town of Tokyo, of around the year 1958, when the popularity of ramen was rapidly increasing.
 Nine ramen restaurants can be found there, each featuring a ramen dish from a different region of Japan.

 For visitors who wish to try multiple ramen dishes, every store offers "mini ramen", a small portion of the feature dish.
-Tickets for the meals are purchased at vending machines in front of each stores before entering.
+Tickets for the meals are purchased at vending machines in front of each store before entering.

 The Ramen Museum is a 5-10 minute walk from Shin-Yokohama Station.